oda-hub/hugo-odahub/content/docs/guide-development.md

 pip install renku_aqs_annotation
 ```

-Or can be made available within a Renku session, by adding those in the list of requirements of the Renku project, within your `requirements.txt` file.
+Just like the `renku_graph_vis` plugin, the `renku_aqs_annotation` plugin can be made available within a Renku session by adding it to the list of requirements in your requirements.txt file for the Renku project.

 ### (optional) Add some verification test cases